Digital Shopfloor Management

 Close cooperation between employees is crucial

-Close cooperation with the specialist departments, their special requirements and the IT programmers who understand and implement them is crucial for the success of digital Shop floor management projects.
-ROI brought together the responsible workers and IT developers in a team from the start of the project and was thus able to coordinate all process and development steps together with those responsible.
+Close cooperation with the specialist departments, their special requirements and the IT programmers who understand and implement them is crucial for the success of digital shop floor management projects.
+ROI-EFESO brought together the responsible workers and IT developers in a team from the start of the project and was thus able to coordinate all process and development steps together with those responsible.
 The coordination processes were correspondingly short, suitable prototypes for testing and trial were ready in a few days.
 Since the customer's management now also had all the necessary key figures at its disposal, it was able to intervene in a supportive manner at any time.

 On the way to the digital factory

-Digital Shop floor management is an important building block for the digital factory, as it can be further developed into a Smart factory at any time.
+Digital shop floor management is an important building block for the digital factory, as it can be further developed into a Smart Factory at any time.
 All the competences, skills and functions required for a fully functional plant are then integrated here.
 The project team will transfer the findings and successes gained from this project to other plants of the company.